kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

   - Somehow determine with the passage of time that hue should circularly shift to the left...
   - Somehow do this without holding any variables so that all rainbow text behaves as if some kind of masking were being used.
 - Make text effects drawing reusable
+- Convert as many hardcoded assets to strings and use asset_get_index() on them.

+## Research
+- How could I handle JSON-driven dialogue workflow while also allowing for running full GML scripts?
+  - Some ideas:
+    - use the function execution technique that FriendlyCosmonaut uses with the big switch
+    - ...?